How to get an allotment

 If you want to give up your allotment, please contact STAA.

-If you become ill and can't look after your allotment, contact our Site Management Worker at STAA to discuss ways of managing your allotment until you can garden again.
+If you become ill and can't look after your allotment, contact Nicola at STAA to discuss ways of managing your allotment until you can garden again.